 1. Used Testdisk:

-Test Disk shows the partitions correctly but cannot show or more accurately "access or read" the file structure of the partition in question.
+Result: Test Disk shows the partitions correctly but cannot show or more accurately "access or read" the file structure of the partition in question.
 As a result, it cannot recover the partition.
 I tried deepscan.
 The results were the same.

 2. Used Active Partition Recovery